CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 See the [Provision Guide](Provision_Guide.md) for detailed information meant to help you build the foundation of your scenario.

 ## Orchestrate
-We define Orchestrate as:
+We define orchestrate as:

 > Completing any setup or configuration necessary to execute tests.
 This setup can include things like: installing an operator, retrieving any necessary variables, additional configuration of the test cluster, deployment of any necessary resources on the test cluster, etc.

 See the [Orchestration Guide](Orchestration_Guide.md)) for detailed information meant to help you organize the installation of your product.

 ## Execute
-Execute is defined as:
+We define execute as:

 > The execution of any interop tests in a scenario.
 This step should only consist of any setup that absolutely must occur in this step (rather than the [orchestration step](Orchestration_Guide.md)) and the execution of interop tests.
 The execution of these tests should result in one or more xUnit (xml) files.